system76/docs/_articles/fix-raw-image-previews.md

 ---

-## Install RawTherapee

 The Files app doesn't display thumbnails for raw images by default, but RawTherapee can handle a large array of raw image formats.
 We can use RawTherapee's ability to convert raw images into PNGs to create thumbnails for other programs.

+## Install RawTherapee

+First, install RawTherapee using this command:

 ```
 sudo apt install rawtherapee